-As a note, I have utilized these activities in various levels of classes.
-At one point, I taught all three levels of 8th grade math- intervention, on-level, and advanced- within the same year.
-While the content of the activities may change, the activities in and of themselves are still perfect for any level.
+Note: I have utilized these activities in various levels of classes.
+At one point, I taught all three levels of 8th grade math – intervention, on-level, and advanced – within the same year.
+While the content of the activities may change, the activities are perfect for any level.

 Students Practice Breaking Down the Process

 Why I Love Them: While a little messy, cut and pastes keep students using their hands and doing math at the same time.
-They work well independently, in partners, or while working with a small group.
-Some teachers have even mentioned using cut and pastes for creative homework assignments.
-I like providing multiple incorrect answers, as well.
+They work well independently, in partners, or working with a small group.
+I like providing multiple incorrect answers as well.
 This keeps kids thinking and is a way to incorporate mathematical practices through error analysis.

 When to Use Them: Cut and pastes are great for anything that requires a step-by-step process from solving equations to adding and subtracting integers.
 This is perfect for advanced kiddos who want to go straight to the answer or intervention students who need to focus on one step at a time.